jakobadam/bootstrap-uploadprogress/README.md

 # [Bootstrap FileProgress](https://github.com/bootstrap-fileprogress/)

-Bootstrap FileProgress is a simple plugin to add an upload progress bar to forms that upload files.
+Bootstrap FileProgress is a simple plugin that adds an upload progress bar to forms that upload files.
+This improves on most browsers that lack any progress indication of uploads.

 ## Getting Started, Documentation and Examples
 http://blog.aarhusworks.com/bootstrap-fileprogress/